hbr-l/polypy/README.md

 [attrs](https://www.attrs.org/en/stable/init.html), etc., and has some disadvantageous implementation details.

 > POLYPY IS NOT AN OFFICIAL POLYMARKET IMPLEMENTATION OR AFFILIATED WITH POLYMARKET IN ANY WAY!
-> Please mind, that PolyPy is just a hobby project and not professional software!
+> Please mind, that PolyPy is just a hobby project, might be subject to bugs, and is no professional software!

 Quickstart
 ----------